Building a VIBE Template: A Step-by-Step Tutorial¶

 Note: For VIBE to find your new component, your system administrator must add your components folder to the main VIBE config.yml COMPONENT_SOURCES list.
 For this tutorial, we'll assume that's been done.

 Concept: Deriving data instead of asking for it.
-We'll add an estimated project cost that is calculated by multiplying an amount by a number.
+We'll add an estimated project cost that is calculated from an amount's numeric value and a number.

 Step 1: Add the Computable and its Dependencies¶